justincampbell/talks/make-up-your-own-hello-world.md

 ```

 ^
-By the way
-Every time we get a NoMethodError in Ruby,
+And I realized that every time I get a `NoMethodError` in Ruby,

 ---